oroinc/documentation/user/glossary.rst

       A system :term:`entity <Entity>`.
 Its :term:`records <Record>` represent highly probable potential or actual sales to a new or established customer.

    Lifetime Sales Value
       A metric that helps understand the :term:`Customer`.
 It predicts the potential benefit that the selling organization can obtain from a relationship with the customer in the long-term perspective.
-Lifetime sales value measures the total amount of money received from the customer based on orders placed and registered in OroCRM.
+Lifetime sales value measures the total amount of money received from the customer based on orders placed and registered in the Oro application.
 When calculating a lifetime sales value, OroCommerce takes into account an average order amount, purchase frequency, and an average retention period.

    Payment Term
       A Payment Term describes the conditions under which a seller will complete a sale (e.g. the period allowed to a buyer to pay off the amount due).